• Skip to primary navigation

 Category: obits Leave a Comment

+In lieu of flowers, donations may be made to the Lincoln Land Conservation Trust or to Damariscotta’s Coastal Rivers Conservation Trust.
+A celebration of life will be scheduled at a later date.
 Arrangements are entrusted to Dee Funeral Home & Cremation Service of Concord, which provided this obituary.
-To share a remembrance or to offer a condolence in Catherine’s online guestbook, click here.
+To share a remembrance or offer a condolence on Bob’s tribute page, please click here.

 Category: obits Leave a Comment